Home Rangers

 Old cast iron or clay pipe

-Older pipe materials can corrode, crack, shift, scale, or separate after decades underground.
+Older materials can corrode, crack, shift, scale, or separate after decades underground.

 Repair Process

-The process is built around finding the problem, showing what is happening, and choosing the least disruptive reliable repair option for the actual pipe condition.
+The process is built around finding the problem, showing what is happening, and choosing a reliable repair method that can minimize disruption to daily life.

 Review symptoms

-Backups, odors, slow drains, yard changes, and previous repairs help point toward the right diagnostic path.
+Backups, odors, slow drains, yard changes, and previous line repairs help point toward the right diagnostic path.

 Inspect and locate